Granite Springs, Oregon

 He was making a hash of the conversation, he knew, but it was a miracle he could formulate words at all, let alone whole sentences.
 She probably thought him shy.

-She’d be right.
+She would be right.

 She looked at him as if he were a simpleton.
 Spoke as if he were one, too, although kindly.
-“It’s pretty fragile, so it would need some sort of box, yes.”
+“It’s rather fragile, so it would need some sort of box, yes.”
 She kept her hand near it on the counter as if she feared he would snatch it up and cram it into a pocket.
 “Will you be in the area later?
 I could pack it up, even gift-wrap it if you’d like, and have it here for you.”

 Was that a hint of suspicion he detected?
 He pocketed the items, decided he was being paranoid.